Difaroo/ArcRunner.local/docs/PROJECT_HISTORY.md

 - Identified drift between the "Golden Master" spec (simple) and implementation (legacy complexity).
 - Confirmed that `api/generate-library` was clean and compliant.
 - **Reference**: [General Review](architecture/general-review.md)

+## 2025-12-21: v0.7.3 - New Series Process Hardening

+### Context
+Addressed critical robustness issues in the "New Series" creation flow.
+Previously, network errors or duplicate names would cause the dialog to close immediately, resulting in data loss and confusing user experience.

+### Changes
+- **Robustness**: Implemented strict validation and proper HTTP error codes (409 Conflict) for duplicate series names.
+- **Async Handling**: Updated the parent-child component communication to be fully async, allowing the UI to wait for server confirmation.
+- **UI Polish**: Added loading states (spinners) and inline error messages (no more alerts).
+Also refined the Add Series dialog spacing to match the design system.
+- **Version Bump**: 0.7.2 -> 0.7.3.